lordhoto/ios-toolchain/README.md

 `-arch armv6` for iOS.
 Due to a missing check, llvm will generate armv7 files.
 This breaks linking.

+* patches/libmad-0.15.1b/0001-configure-optimize.patch

+Removes libmad configure's fine tuning of optimization parameters.
+It sets parameters clang does not recognize, which breaks building.

+* patches/libmpeg2-0.5.1/0001-disable-arm-assembly.patch

+Disable ARM architecture detection in configure.
+This prevents ARM assembly from being used, which would otherwise break compilation in some settings (like `armv7`).

+* patches/libmpeg2-0.5.1/0002-disable-always-inline-check.patch

+Prevents libmpeg2 from `#define`ing `inline` in a way which breaks system headers for modern iOS SDKs.

 ## TODO ##

 * Integrate `dsymutil` support to allow compilation with debugging information.
 * Test toolchain setup on non-Linux/amd64 hosts.
+* Cleanup build scripts to have consistent style.
+* Try to refactor build scripts to simplify scripts and improve updating to newer tool/library versions(?)